Kaleidoscopic across all art mediums

 What do you think shaped your approach over the years?

-University was a big change for me, that was when I started creating line driven abstract work.
-But coming back to Asia from London was also an experience that changed how I approach art and what I was interested in.
-My work as a gallery assistant, graphic designer and founding Kaleidoscope Studio also fed into my creative life - right now I am looking to explore curating more seriously.
+University was a big change for me, as that was when I started creating line-driven abstract work.
+But returning to Asia from London also changed how I approached art and what I was interested in.
+My work as a gallery assistant and graphic designer, and founding Kaleidoscope Studio also fed into my creative life.
+Right now, I am looking to explore curating more seriously.

-While you do figurative work as well, it seems like symmetrical kaleidoscopic patterns show up as a recurring motif quite a bit.
-Could you share why you are drawn to creating such patterns?
+While you also do figurative work, it seems like symmetrical kaleidoscopic patterns show up as a recurring motif quite a bit.
+Why are you drawn to creating such patterns?

-My kaleidoscopic patterns started in University when I was exploring spirituality and Islamic art.
-I was fascinated by the idea of a universal language and in creating meditative, mesmerising pieces - my first short series about this were large digital prints of dense organic patterns which I called 'Portals.'
+My kaleidoscopic patterns started in university, where I explored spirituality and Islamic art.
+I was fascinated by the idea of a universal language and in creating meditative and mesmerising pieces.
+My first short series about this were large digital prints of dense organic patterns that I named Portals.
 It was meant to be contemplative, and also partly a Rorschach test.
-It was interesting to hear what people could see in my abstract creations - anything from animals to people!
+It was interesting to hear what people could see in my abstract creations; anything from animals to people!

-I've always been surrounded by Islamic art at home, my parents collect Islamic calligraphy and Persian carpets.
-I studied it at University and was interested in the symbolism behind it.
+I’ve always been surrounded with Islamic art at home.
+My parents collect Islamic calligraphy and Persian carpets.
+I studied it at university and was interested in the symbolism behind it.

-Islamic patterns have balance, connection, structure but there are infinite possibilities in the basic geometry.
+Islamic patterns have balance, connection and structure, but there are infinite possibilities in the basic geometry.

 We realise you feature floral and fauna quite a bit as well.
-How does the environment you’re in or natural life around you influence you?
+How does your environment or the surrounding natural life influence you?

-I've always enjoyed drawing natural and floral elements.
-The forms speak to me and It's a lot of fun to have that level of detail to work with.
-In university there was more pressure to create conceptual pieces but having moved back to Brunei, floral and figurative works are more relatable so I have adapted to my surroundings and am exploring visual ideas that go back to my roots pre-uni.
+I’ve always enjoyed drawing natural and floral elements.
+The forms speak to me, and it’s a lot of fun to have that level of detail to work with.
+In university, there was more pressure to create conceptual pieces, but now that I am back in Brunei, floral and figurative works are more relatable, so I have adapted to my surroundings and I am exploring visual ideas that go back to my roots pre-uni.

 Has your art evolved since the founding of Kaleidoscope Studios?

-Running Kaleidoscope has also led to an interest in curating so am excited for future projects where I experiment with enhancing exhibits & creating experiences.
+Running Kaleidoscope has also led to an interest in curating, so I am excited for future projects where I experiment with enhancing exhibits and creating experiences.

 How would you like to see art influence culture in Brunei?

 I advocate for positive change through art.
-My vision for Kaleidoscope Studio is to inspire creative communities that appreciate art - whether it is visual art, performance art or literary arts and to be more socially and environmentally aware.
-I'm all about experimentation and exploration and I think that these are important qualities that people need - to be brave enough to progress, be inquisitive and also be creative in problem solving.
+My vision for Kaleidoscope Studio is to inspire creative communities that appreciate art — whether it is visual art, performance art or literary arts — and to be more socially and environmentally aware.
+I’m all about experimentation and exploration, and I think these are important qualities that people need: be brave enough to progress, be inquisitive and be creative in problem-solving.